How To Plan And Achieve Your Financial Goals For The Future

 If you have children, you'll want to have a plan for saving for their education.
 These are usually longer term goals that often will take 5+ years to save for, especially if you'd like to save for private schooling.

-While setting these goals it’s important to remember that there are no loans for retirement, and there are for education.
-So if the goals you set are eating into your own retirement savings it may be worth reconsidering and making a more realistic budget that allows you to continue saving for your own retirement at the level you need to be comfortable once you’re no longer working.
+While setting these goals it's important to remember that there are no loans for retirement, while there are loans for education.
+So if the goals you set are eating into your own retirement savings it may be worth reconsidering and making a more realistic budget that allows you to continue saving for your own retirement at the level you need to be comfortable once you're no longer working.

 Have twice your income saved for retirement

 A few experts have said that you should have twice your income saved for retirement by the time you're 35, which had many people scratching their heads as it seemed unrealistic and out of touch with the current economy.
 As Mel Magazine puts it: